-Feel like you’ve been testing forever with no signs of a positive in sight?
+Feel like you’ve been ovulation testing forever with no signs of a positive in sight?
 It’s possible that you have ovulated early or late in your cycle and missed your window.
-Try starting earlier in your cycle next month, and keep testing until you get a positive.
+Try starting earlier in your menstrual cycle next month, and keep testing until you get a positive.
 If you keep seeing negative results, talk to your OBGYN or consider seeing a fertility specialist.

 Things to keep in mind when taking ovulation tests

-To ensure accurate results, make sure you:
+To ensure an accurate result, make sure you: